davidmalawey/openLab/tour.md

 ### BinRack

 The rack design is modular and easy to modify to suit your needs.
 It looks simple but it's more than 10 years of decision making embedded in a shelf.
 Design goals: easy to roll, adjust reail heights for various bin depth, build from standard supplies, minimal weight, and sufficient rigidity to support heavy bins full of hardware.
+[More details](tools) on bins under Tools ► Bins section.

 - ![binrack image1, racks pair](img/img_binRack1.jpg)
 - ![binrack image 2, iso view](img/img_binRack2.jpg)